 17. Butterfly Braid

 The butterfly braid is a unique and eye-catching style that will have all eyes on you.
 It’s an oversized and slightly fluffy underhand braid, which should look natural and not too ‘done’.
 Because it’s so thick, the butterfly braid almost always requires hair extensions, and you may need to sew the braid in place too.
 Once you’ve finished braiding, stretch and pull sections of the braid to make it even thicker and fluffier.
-You can also add hair cuffs or jewellery.
+You can also add hair cuffs or jewelry.
 Keep the rest of your hair smooth or in smaller cornrows and stitch braids.
 Doing so keeps the butterfly braid the focus of the look.

 18. Mohawk Braid

 If you’re looking for a hairstyle that commands attention, the mohawk braid is for you.
-When you’re short on time, plait a thick Dutch braid along the centre section of your head, then tie the rest of your hair back in a ponytail.
+When you’re short on time, plait a thick Dutch braid along the center section of your head, then tie the rest of your hair back in a ponytail.
 It will create a mohawk effect without too much effort.
 However, if you want to take your mohawk braid to the next level, there’s a more striking mohawk braid technique.
 Start by cornrowing the sides sections of your hair.
-Then begin a Dutch braid of the centre section at the nape of your neck, moving towards your forehead.
+Then begin a Dutch braid of the center section at the nape of your neck, moving towards your forehead.
 Once you run out of hair, fold the braid back on itself to create a rounded mohawk.
 This style has lots of punk attitude and works best if you have thick, straight hair.

 19. Jumbo Box Braids

 If you’re looking for a braid style that makes a statement, jumbo box braids are it.
 These thick plaits will have all eyes on you.
-Not only do they take less time to put in and take out than other box braids, but they are also the perfect canvas for showing off bright new hair colour or accessories like rings, beads and jewels.
+Not only do they take less time to put in and take out than other box braids, but they are also the perfect canvas for showing off bright new hair color or accessories like rings, beads, and jewels.
 Jumbo box braids are a great choice if you have naturally thick hair or you can put in extensions to create thicker braids.

 20. Snake Braid